todoforai/one-time-token-session/README.md

 # BetterAuth/plugin: one-time-token-session

-A lightweight one-time token plugin for the Better Auth framework that generates temporary tokens for existing authenticated sessions.
+A lightweight one-time token session sharing plugin for the [Better Auth](https://www.better-auth.com/) framework.

 And by default, verifying a token creates a new session (`createSession: true`).
 Which automatically sync the useSession() state, so your project auth is simplified!

 So you can transfer login state while not facing with same cookie issues.

+The builtin [BetterAuth/OneTimeToken](https://www.better-auth.com/docs/plugins/one-time-token) doesn't work as simply as I want.
+So I repaired it.

 ## Key Differences from Official Plugin